chapmanb/cloudbiolinux/README.md

 A bare Linux image launched in Amazon EC2 is configured from another machine, i.e.  your local desktop, using ssh and cloudbiolinux.
+See the Installation section for installing CloudBioLinux with fabric.

 Any cloudbiolinux distribution can be used, including Ubuntu, Debian Linux and CentOS.

-1. On your local machine, install [Fabric][3]:

-        sudo apt-get install python-setuptools python-dev
-        sudo easy_install fabric pyyaml

-2. Retrieve the cloudbiolinux code base:

-        git clone git://github.com/chapmanb/cloudbiolinux.git
-        cd cloudbiolinux

-3. Edit the `config/fabricrc.txt`, to match the system you plan to install on.
+1. Go to the cloudbiolinux source and edit the `config/fabricrc.txt`, to match the system you plan to install on.
 Specifically, `distribution` and `dist_name` parameters specify details about the type of target.

-4. Start an Amazon EC2 base instance and retrieve it's DNS hostname:
+2. Start an Amazon EC2 base instance and retrieve it's DNS hostname:

    - [Alestic Ubuntu images][4]
    - [Camptocamp Debian images][4b]

-5. From your local machine, have CloudBioLinux install your Amazon instance:
+3. From your local machine, have CloudBioLinux install your Amazon instance:

         fab -f fabfile.py -H hostname -u username -i private_key_file install_biolinux

-6. When finished, use the [Amazon console][2] to create an AMI.
+4. When finished, use the [Amazon console][2] to create an AMI.
    Thereafter make it public so it can be used by others.

 ## Virtualbox